-Right from leading organizations like Amazon, Alphabet to the common household, there is a constant need to manage the finances.
-Organizations seek expert financial guidance for further expansion of the business or some internal endeavour, same is the case with households when it comes to scenarios like buying a new property or investments on education.
-But we often get confused whether a CFA or a CFP will solve our purpose the best?
+Right from leading organizations like Amazon, and Alphabet to the common household, there is a constant need to manage finances.
+Organizations seek expert financial guidance for further expansion of the business or some internal endeavour, same is the case with households when it comes to scenarios like buying a new property or investments in education.
+But we often get confused about whether a CFA or a CFP will solve our purpose the best.
 Both CFA and CFP are trained financial advisors that guide people in possessing better financial stability.
 If both are financial advisors, do you know what makes one different from the other?
-Let us go through the blog and have a look at prominent differences between CFP vs CFA.
+Let us go through the blog and have a look at the prominent differences between CFP vs CFA.

 This Blog Includes:

 Certified Financial Planners (CFP) are trained professionals who guide people regarding how they can manage their finances.
 CFPs, specifically work for clients and help them secure a better financial future.
 Their professional duty is to advise and assist the clients in achieving a set financial goal such as buying a property, saving for retirement, children’s higher education, etc. They also keep a track of the customer’s monetary status, building up a budgetary arrangement and executing it for the customer’s advantage.

 On the other hand, Chartered Financial Analyst (CFA) is a term given to the professionals who investigate the finances of large organizations or setups.
 Unlike the CFP, CFAs are associated with big companies or both buying and selling sides of a business set-up and internally analyze all the financial workings of the organizations.
 The CFAs overlook all the financial activities of the company, on the basis of which they also guide the firm in its upcoming endeavours.
 Along with this, CFAs also work for the wealth management of organizations.

 As we are clear with the basic difference between CFP vs CFA, let us go through some important categories which will help us understand the difference in detail.